Rebels, Season 2, Episode 1: The Lost Commanders

 Ezra presses him: but WHY are they dangerous?
 They’re just some nice old dudes living in a weird RV!

-Ezra turns to leave, sadly, when Kanan, again, whips out the Kenobi Playbook and is like “OK FINE, we’re post-Episode-3 here and apparently the new thing is to sometimes maybe actually talk to your apprentice about feelings and your sad backstory, so…”
+Ezra turns to leave, sadly, when Kanan, again, whips out the Kenobi Playbook and is like “OK FINE, we’re post-Episode-3 here and apparently the new thing is to sometimes maybe actually talk to your apprentice about your own feelings and your sad backstory instead of just beating your head against a wall trying to get them to talk to you about theirs, so…”

 Poor baby Kanan.
 He needs a hug.